robinmordasiewicz/contentascode/index.rst

 .. container:: hero-header-block

-   Continuous improvement and deployment of content
+   Continuous improvement and deployment of content.

 .. container:: video-sidebar